 I had so much fun making a 1963 banana bread yesterday!
 I purchased a vintage Better Homes & Gardens cookbook at the Gibson Mill last summer and finally decided to make one of the recipes.
-It’s crazy to think that this book was published when my mom was a baby.
+It’s crazy that this book was published when my mom was a baby.
 Some of these recipes are similar to the ones my grandma made us when we were kids.
 Veggies in jello?
 It’s in the cookbook!
 I grew up eating that.

 The banana bread couldn’t have been any more simple, and it was in their island-style section.
 Whenever you have breakfast in Hawaii, they almost always serve banana bread with your fruit.
-It’s so delicious, and I was excited to try a new recipe out.
+It’s so delicious, and I was excited to try a new recipe.
 The ingredients were minimal, and it’s the perfect recipe for using up bananas before they go bad.

 1963 Better Homes & Gardens Banana Bread

 - 1/2 Cup Sugar

 - 1 3/4 Cups All-Purpose Flour

 - 1/2 Teaspoon Baking Soda

 - Cream butter and sugar together in an electric mixer.

 - Sift the all-purpose flour, baking soda, baking powder, and salt together.

 - Mash bananas with a fork.